christianhelle/christianhelle.github.io/_posts/2023/2023-03-16-build-vsmac-extensions-using-github-actions.md

 In this step we will publish the newly created `Binaries.zip` as a build artifact

 ### Step 7) Rename built output
-We do this so to help users who might have download multiple verssions of the app be able to keep older versions of the app
+We do this so to help users who might have download multiple verssions of the extension be able to keep older versions of the extension.
+This is completely optional, but is something I find to be a good practice

 Uploading artifacts uses the `actions/upload-artifact@v2` task